 It’s not a secret that product recommendations work.
 Amazon makes over 30% of its revenue as a result of product recommendations.

-By utilizing specific data such as the customer’s most viewed pages, categories, or products on your site, you can provide the most relevant product recommendations.
+By using specific data such as the customer’s most viewed pages on your site, you can provide the most relevant product recommendations.

 Emails can be extremely powerful for personalization purposes, providing recommendations in the following manner: